netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Recommendations for SCION Implementations

+- SCION implementations can prevent attackers from expoloiting a skipped path validation by preventing path injection ({{attack-path-injection}}).
+  To prevent path injection:

+  1) Border routers MUST verify that any packet whose path indicates origin outside of the local AS, the underlay IP must match a known border router IP.
+  2) Border routers MUST verify that for any packet that originates in the local AS, the underlay IP matches the SCION SRC IP.
+  3) SCION server libraries MUST respond to the underlay IP from which a request was received.

 - A SCION implementation SHOULD NOT store or cache paths, especially not on the server side.
 This prevents memory exhaustion attacks, see {attack-memory-exhaustion}.